 Stem cells for vascular tissue engineering; signaling pathways in cell-cell adhesion and wound healing; lentiviral vectors and lentiviral microarrays for high-throughput gene expression analysis and gene discovery

-Stelios T. Andreadis received his M.S.
-(Applied Mathematics) and Ph.D. degree in Chemical Engineering from the University of Michigan studying the dynamics of retroviral gene transfer for gene therapy.
+Stelios T. Andreadis received his MS (Applied Mathematics) and PhD degree in Chemical Engineering from the University of Michigan studying the dynamics of retroviral gene transfer for gene therapy.
 He then pursued postdoctoral training at the Center for Engineering in Medicine at Harvard Medical School, where he worked in the areas of gene therapy, tissue engineering and regenerative medicine.
 Currently he serves as SUNY Distinguished Professor of Chemical and Biological Engineering, Biomedical Engineering and Member of the Center of Excellence in Bioinformatics and Life Sciences at the University at Buffalo, State University of New York.
-He is also the Director of the Stem Cells in Regenerative Medicine (SCiRM) Training Program that was recently funded by NYSTEM to train students in stem cell biology and bioengineering and applications of stem cells in regenerative medicine.
+He is the Director of the Cell, Gene and Tissue Engineering Center and served as the Director of the Stem Cells in Regenerative Medicine (SCiRM) Training Program that was funded by NYSTEM to train students in stem cell biology and bioengineering and applications of stem cells in regenerative medicine.
 He served as CBE department Chair for two terms from 2012 to 2018.

 His research interests span a wide spectrum from fundamental to technological to pre-clinical/translational research.
 He has made significant research contributions in the areas of stem cell bioengineering; vascular, skin and gland tissue engineering and regeneration; molecular design of biomaterials; protein and gene delivery, and lentiviral arrays for high throughout pathway analysis of stem cell differentiation and reprogramming.
 He co-founded a company (Angiograft, LLC) to commercialize the cell-free vascular grafts that were developed in his laboratory as arterial replacement grafts for treatment of cardiovascular disease.